BestTimesToVisit.com Logo

 Wynwood Walls at Dawn

-Escape the city bustle with a guided kayak tour through the mangrove tunnels of Oleta River State Park, Miami's largest urban park.
-Keep an eye out for diverse birdlife and perhaps even a manatee, and paddle during the cooler morning hours for the most comfortable exploration.
+Escape the urban buzz with a paddle through the mangrove tunnels of Oleta River State Park, Miami's largest urban park.
+Keep an eye out for manatees and diverse birdlife as you navigate the calm waters, a surprisingly tranquil experience just a stone's throw from the city.
+Renting a kayak or paddleboard is best on a clear, calm morning.

 Little Havana's Domino Park Buzz